ReadAlongs/Studio-Web/README.md

 ### Installing dependencies

-Use `npm` to install all dependencies:
+Use `npm` from Node.js 20+ to install all dependencies:

     cd Studio-Web
     npm install